hypo69/hypo/docs/gemini/consultant/ru/logger/logger.md

 """
 .. module:: src.logger
    :platform: Windows, Unix
    :synopsis: Logger Module

 This module provides a singleton logging utility with various logging levels and formats, including console, file, and JSON logging.
 It utilizes the Singleton design pattern to ensure a single instance of the logger is used throughout the application.
 The logger supports different log levels and output formats, and it can colorize console messages based on log severity.
 """

 import threading
+import traceback
 import logging
 import colorama
 import datetime
 import json
 import inspect
-from src.utils.jjson import j_loads, j_loads_ns
+from src.utils.jjson import j_loads, j_loads_ns  # Added import

+# from .beeper import Beeper, BeepLevel

 class SingletonMeta(type):
+    """
-    """Metaclass for Singleton pattern implementation."""
+    Metaclass for Singleton pattern implementation.
+    """
     _instances = {}
     _lock = threading.Lock()